Omni Calculator logo

 1. Compute beginning inventory.

-The beginning inventory represents the value of the inventory at the start of the accounting period.
-For Delta Technologies, this value is $10,000.
-This figure includes all products that are in stock and available for sale at the beginning of the period.
+The first step is to determine the beginning of the inventory, which is the value of the inventory at the start of the accounting period.
+For Delta Technologies, its beginning inventory is $10,000.

 2. Determine purchases during the period.